 In the past week the Bible has been quoted in the news media.
 Even as we read about immigrant families detained at the border, their children ripped from them, we read justifications citing scripture.
 Jeff Sessions, the United States Attorney General, cited Romans 13:1, Let every person be subject to the governing authorities; for there is no authority except from God, and those authorities that exist have been instituted by God.

-There will be a sickle some day.
+Some day a sickle will slice through the planet.
 Our works will be harvested, and we will be held to account for what we have planted, or failed to plant.
 What kind of seed are we planting?
 Science has led us to ever more complicated discussions about seeds, with important ramifications.
 We can now tinker with the genetic code of seeds.
-You?ve probably heard of ?heritage seeds? ? seeds that stretch back hundreds or even thousands of years.
-Versus GMO seeds ? genetically modified organisms.
+You’ve probably heard of heritage seeds, seeds that stretch back hundreds or even thousands of years, and GMO seeds (genetically modified organisms).

-In Norway there?s a seed vault for heritage seeds of all kinds.
-The Svalbard Global Seed Vault was began in 2008.
+In Norway there’s a seed vault for heritage seeds of all kinds.
+The Svalbard Global Seed Vault began in 2008.
 It stores seeds from around the world as a hedge against some future global crisis.
-The world has faced agricultural crises before ?think of the Irish Potato Famine in the late 1840s.
+The world has faced agricultural crises before — think of the Irish Potato Famine in the late 1840s.
 A million people died in Ireland, a million more left the country and came to America, destitute.
-(Yes, this is not the first time America has faced a crisis of immigration) In the Seed Vault there are seeds for 32 varieties of potatoes from Ireland’s national gene banks.
+(This is not the first time America has faced a crisis of immigration.)
+In the Seed Vault there are seeds for 32 varieties of potatoes from Ireland’s national gene banks.
 That is a fact worth pausing over.
-Great minds around the world know that we must work together to keep the world?s children from crisis.
+Great minds around the world know that we must work together to keep the world’s children from crisis.

 The world cannot be dependent on a single species of anything.
 To do so is to invite catastrophe.
-The Seed vault is a global effort ? it contains seeds from the US, Canada, Switzerland, Colombia, Mexico, Syria and the Netherlands.
+The Seed vault is a global effort, containing seeds from the US, Canada, Switzerland, Colombia, Mexico, Syria and the Netherlands.
 Wikipedia tells us that the seed bank stores more than 930,000 samples of seeds, which represent 13,000 years of agricultural history.

 The seeds in that vault are like the seeds in these parables.
-Each of the seeds that the farmer scatters and lets grow summarizes millennia upon millennia of evolution.
+Each of the seeds that the farmer scatters summarizes millennia upon millennia of evolution.
 Each seed contains a promise of future plants for as long as the earth will last.

 The farmer in the parable can trust the seed to grow according to the promise sealed in it.
 He or she MUST trust the seed to grow, for what else can a person do?
-The future lies in the seed and not in the farmer?s doings.?It?s a humbling experience to grow seeds.
+The future lies in the seed and not in the farmer’s doings.
+It’s a humbling experience to grow seeds.
 One can only water, weed, and wait.
-Yet, Jesus used this metaphor to describe the coming of God?s kingdom.
-Which is really rather remarkable, isn?t it?
-A seed represents something we can?t control ?but upon which we depend.
+Yet, Jesus used this metaphor to describe the coming of God’s kingdom.
+Which is really rather remarkable.
+A seed represents something we can’t control but upon which we depend.
 A seed looks simple, but it is complex.
-It represents relationships ?between water and soil and air and sunlight and farmer.
+It represents relationships between water and soil and air and sunlight and farmer.

-In any kingdom work, there?s a balance between our part of the work and God?s part.
+Any kingdom work depends on a balance between our part of the work and God’s part.
 One of the important decisions a farmer makes it deciding which seed to plant.
 What seeds are we planting today?
 Which seeds are we protesting?
 By their fruits we shall know them.
 By our fruits we shall be known.

 Let us keep silence for a few minutes as the Holy Spirit seals this word to our hearts.

-~ a sermon by Rev. Ruth Everhart, preached at Hermon Presbyterian Church (Bethesda, MD) on 6/17/18.
-Check out her treatment of scripture in her new book, The #MeToo Reckoning: Facing the Church’s Complicity in Sexual Abuse and Misconduct.
+~ a sermon I preached at Hermon Presbyterian Church (Bethesda, MD) on 6/17/18.
+If you’re curious to see other ways I work with scripture, you will enjoy my new book, The #MeToo Reckoning: Facing the Church’s Complicity in Sexual Abuse and Misconduct.